COVID-19: Long Island Sees New Uptick In Cases, Positive Testing Rate; Latest Totals By County

 - Monday, Sept.
 14: 1.2 percent

-In Nassau County, 77 new cases were confirmed on Monday (up 25 from a day earlier) with another 71 in Suffolk County (up 40 from the previous day).
+In Nassau County, 66 new cases were confirmed on Tuesday (down 11 from a day earlier) with another 58 in Suffolk County (down 13 from the previous day).

-There were 11 deaths due to COVID-19 in New York State on Monday, with two on Long Island (one each in Nassau and Suffolk counties) -- bringing the total to 25,405 during the pandemic.
+There were four deaths due to COVID-19 in New York State on Tuesday, with none on Long Island -- bringing the total to 25,410 during the pandemic.

 Click here to sign up for Daily Voice's free daily emails and news alerts.